frios/SplashScreen/README.md

     }
 }
 ```
-In your Content file create a ZStack with your content and a call to SplashScreen passing in your SplashContents.
+In your Content file create a boolean state variable.
+Add a ZStack with a call to SplashScreen passing in your SplashContents and a binding to the state variable.

 ```
+@State private var splashShown = false

 var body: some View {
     ZStack {
         MyAppView()
         SplashScreen() {
-            SplashContents()
+            SplashContents(splashShown: $splashShown)
         }
     }
 }